JohnBuhanan/CircuitFood/README.md

 Once you eschew implicit deeplinks, all sorts of Compose navigation schemes become possible.

-This repo contains one of my favorite approaches I that I found.
+This repo contains one of my favorite approaches that I found.

 Circuit (https://github.com/slackhq/circuit)